Liberi o no

-"Liberi o no" is a song performed by Italian singer and pianist Raphael Gualazzi and The Bloody Beetroots.
+"Liberi o no" (/it/; 'Free or not') is a song performed by Italian singer and pianist Raphael Gualazzi and The Bloody Beetroots.
 The song was released in Italy as a digital download on 20 February 2014 as the lead single from his second extended play Accidentally on Purpose - Sanremo's Festival 2014.
 The song peaked at number 20 on the Italian Singles Chart.
 The song was written and produced by Sir Bob Cornelius Rifo and Raphael Gualazzi.

 Music video

 A music video to accompany the release of "Liberi o no" was first released onto YouTube on 18 February 2014 at a total length of three minutes and thirty-three seconds.